 Table 3.
-Findability and Accessibility evaluation for CNR fixed platforms.
+Findability and Accessibility evaluation for CNR fixed platforms. https://b2share.eudat.eu/records/62a4a29cac7b4291b28b85cce9dec3a9

-l Northern Adriatic IRS - Fixed platform CNR (AA Aqua Alta Ptf, S1-GB, PALOMA)

-F and A Self- assessment Comment

-F1.
-AA: yes S1-GB: no PALOMA: no

-F2.
-AA: yes S1-GB : no PALOMA: no

-F3.
-AA: no S1-GB : no PALOMA: no

-F4.
-AA: yes S1-GB : no PALOMA: no

-AA: yes S1-GB : unknown PALOMA: no

-AA: yes S1-GB : no PALOMA: no

-1.2.
-AA: no S1-GB : no PALOMA: no

-12. AA: yes S1-GB : no PALOMA: no
+Northern Adriatic IRS - Fixed platform CNR (AA Aqua Alta Ptf, S1-GB, PALOMA) F and A Self- assessment Comment F1.
+AA: yes S1-GB : no PALOMA: partial AA: a DOI has been assigned within EUDAT PALOMA: PID assigned by ICOS for a subset of measured parameters F2.
+AA: yes S1-GB : no PALOMA: partial AA: described in DEIMS PALOMA: yes for the parameters available in the ICOS portal F3.
+AA: no S1-GB : no PALOMA: partial AA yes for the parameters available in with EUDAT in e-LTER portal PALOMA: yes for the parameters available in the ICOS portal F4.
+AA: yes S1-GB : no PALOMA: partial AA: yes for the parameters available in with EUDAT in e-LTER portal PALOMA: yes for the parameters available in the ICOS portal A1.
+AA: yes S1-GB : unknown PALOMA: partial AA: yes for the parameters available in with EUDAT in e-LTER portal PALOMA: yes for the parameters available in the ICOS portal